 Hinsdale - Fort Peck is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Hinsdale - Fort Peck in 2022 was $35,967, which is upper middle income relative to Montana and the nation.
-This equates to an annual income of $143,868 for a family of four.
+The per capita income in Hinsdale - Fort Peck in 2022 was $35,547, which is upper middle income relative to Montana, and middle income relative to the rest of the US.
+This equates to an annual income of $142,188 for a family of four.
 However, Hinsdale - Fort Peck contains both very wealthy and poor people as well.

 The people who call Hinsdale - Fort Peck home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hinsdale - Fort Peck residents report their race to be White, followed by Native American.
 Important ancestries of people in Hinsdale - Fort Peck include German, Norwegian, English, Irish, and Swedish.